Ady (footballer)

-Career
+Club career

-He started his career when a child in Arthur Leite stadium in his hometown.
-When teenager started to be noted as good soccer player in local championship called Liga Desportiva Caatibense and latter he moved with his agent's help to Itambé, when he played for Itambé's soccer team.
-Latter he was hired by Poções soccer team to dispute Bahia's state soccer championship.
-After a good performance in this championship he signed signed a contract with Esporte Clube Bahia and then his career reached the national scope.
+Ady started his career as a child, in the Arthur Leite stadium in his hometown.
+As a teenager, he started to be noted as a good soccer player in a local championship called Liga Desportiva Caatibense, and later, he moved with his agent's help to Itambé, when he played for Itambé's soccer team.
+Later, he was hired by Poções soccer team to dispute Bahia's state soccer championship.
+After a good performance in this championship, he signed a contract with Esporte Clube Bahia and then his career reached the national scope.

 He also played for the Santa Cruz, Madureira and Goiás Football Club.
 And then became part of Santos FC, in which he played 15 matches in the Brazilian Championship of 1998.
-In 1999, he transferred to the Portuguesa team, but it didn't last long.
+In 1999, he transferred to the Portuguesa team, but it did not last long.

 Little used in "Lusa do Canindé", he received a proposal from Tunisian football.
 He accepted, traveled and began his international career.
 With a solid career and notoriety at Espérance de Tunis, he became naturalized and played for the national team of that country, playing in the World Cup qualifiers and with the intention of playing in the 2002 FIFA World Cup, but ended up not being called up for the World Cup.

-After leaving Espérance, Ady played, from 2003 to 2005, for Al Ahly Tripoli in Lybia.
+After leaving Espérance, Ady played, from 2003 to 2005, for Al Ahly Tripoli in Libya.
 In 2005, he started his career in Finland, playing for TPS until 2007; then at JJK Jyväskylä in 2008 and from 2009 to 2010 at MyPa, where he would end his career at the age of 37.

+International career

+After playing for Espérance de Tunis, he became naturalized and made two friendly appearances for Tunisia against Togo and Liberia with the intention of playing in the 2002 FIFA World Cup, but he ended up not being called up for the World Cup and ended his international career with two caps for Tunisia.

+Personal life

+Ady's son Alisson Santos is also a professional footballer.